 Can employees carry money over?

 For the most part, the money in an FSA plan is forfeited back to your company when the year ends.
-However, there are two optional FSA carryover rules you can choose to offer employees (not both):
+However, there are two optional FSA carryover rules you can choose from to offer employees:

 - Grace period: The FSA plan you establish can offer a 2.5 month grace period after the plan year.
 The employee can use the funds if they have medical expenses within the grace period, they can use the funds.
 After the 2.5 months end, the employee loses the remaining balance, and the FSA forfeiture goes to your business.